 • Deep social isolation with no close relationships

 Consider talking to a therapist, counselor, or support group.
-This isn’t a sign of weakness.
-It’s recognizing that some emotional work needs another person in the room.
+Some emotional work is easier and safer with another person in the room.